Karuma Hydroelectric Power Station: Construction work

 The construction of the dam and power station officially started on 12 August 2013.
 In March 2015, Sinohydro, the lead contractor on the project, contracted with Alstom to provide equipment and technical services to the power station, in a deal worth US$65 million.
 The equipment includes six 100 megawatt Francis turbines and related equipment.
 At the peak of construction, it is expected that a total of 2,500 casual and permanent workers will be hired.
 The power station is expected to be commissioned in 2018.

 As of March 2016, about 30 percent of the work had been completed.
 In October 2016, it was estimated that about 1,000 Chinese nationals and about 5,000 Ugandans were working at the power station.

 In February 2018, the Red Pepper Newspaper reported that work equivalent to 74 percent of the entire project had been completed and commissioning of the power station was expected in December 2018.

-As of June 2018, fifty-six months since the beginning of construction, an estimated 76 percent of the physical work had been completed.
-Of the 6,000 workers, 5,300 are Ugandan.
-The first 200 MW of power are expected online in December 2018, and the rest in 2019.
+As of June 2018, 56 months since the beginning of construction, an estimated 76 percent of the physical work had been completed.
+Of the 6,000 workers, 5,300 were Ugandan.
+The first 200 MW of power were expected online in December 2018, and the rest in 2019.
 Each unit of power is expected to cost the consumer US$0.049 for the first 10 years of the life of the power station, after which the price will drop down to US$0.020 per unit, for the next 15 years.
 Three new substations, one each at Karuma, Kawanda and Olwiyo, are part of the construction contract.
 The substation at Lira will also undergo an upgrade to accommodate power from Karuma.

 As of April 2019, the Daily Monitor newspaper reported that the work on the power station was approximately 80 percent complete, while the three high voltage transmission lines were 80 to 85 percent complete.
 Commissioning of the completed power station is expected in December 2019.

 In September 2019, an estimated 95 percent of construction had been completed.
 This included 100 percent completion of the Karuma–Lira High Voltage Line, 100 percent of the Karuma–Kawanda High Voltage Power Line and 98 percent of the Karuma–Olwiyo High Voltage Line.
 Commissioning of the power station is planned for December 2019.